Order Flow Concept

 Raw volume shows total participation.
 Orderflow (delta, absorption, exhaustion) shows who is driving that volume.
 Together they give you the full picture.

-Want to learn how I use volume and orderflow in real trades?
+Want to learn how I use volume profile, VWAP, and order flow on real trades?

 Book Your Intro Session ($20)